athena-framework/athena/docs/README.md

 * [Validator](/Validator/) (`AVD`) - Object/value validation library

 These components may be used on their own to aid in existing projects or integrated into existing (or new) frameworks.
+Additionally, some bundles are also provided that provide opt-in integrations of select components:

+* [MercureBundle](/MercureBundle/) (`ABM`) - Integrations the Mercure component into the framework.

 TIP: Each component may also define additional shortcut aliases.
 Check the `Aliases` page of each component in the [API Reference](./api_reference.md) for more information.